chinmaynema/chinmaynema.github.io/_posts/2020-01-21-Alleppey-Varkala.md

 -	Varkala Aquarium
 -	Anjengo Fort And Lighthouse
 -	Janardhana Swami Temple

+## Major Expenses
+-	Flight: Rs.
+5,000 (per person)
+-	Travel by Cab: Rs.
+12,000 (for an SUV for 3 days)
+-	Houseboat: Rs.
+18,000 (6 people)
+-	Zostel: Rs.
+700 / person / night
+-	Food and drinks

 ## Tips and Resources
 -	How to choose a houseboat: